 June Almeida was born in Glasgow, Scotland in 1930, and died in 2007 – long before the Novel Coronavirus, COVID-19, took our lives by storm.
 She dropped out of school at the age of 16 and never formally attended university.
 Yet she was still a groundbreaking virologist.

-In fact, she was the first person who succeeded in photographing the virus that causes rubella, and even more relevant to today – she was the first person to identify a new class of virus: the coronavirus.
+In fact, she was the first person who succeeded in photographing the virus that causes rubella.
+Even more relevant today, she was the first person to identify a new class of virus: the coronavirus.

-She dropped out of school at the age of 16, but still managed to get a job at a lab technician in a hospital in Glasgow.
+She dropped out of school at the age of 16 but still managed to get a job as a lab technician in a hospital in Glasgow.

 Through her day-to-day work, she learned the techniques of virus culture photography.
 She started working at St. Thomas hospital in London in 1964 – the same hospital that Boris Johnson was hospitalized when he was sick with coronavirus recently.
-She also earned a Doctoral degree on the basis of her everyday work.
+She also earned a Doctoral degree based on her everyday work.

 During those years, the scientific community was dealing with a big challenge.
 How do you take a photo of a virus, something so small that it couldn’t be seen, even with the best microscopes of the time?

 Almeida’s breakthrough was her understand that she can inject antibodies that would cluster around the virus and enable her to “see” it, isolate it, and take a photo of it.
 This breakthrough enabled her to reach her first significant achievement: taking a photo of the Rubella virus.
 The virus had already been researched, but scientists hadn’t been able to isolate and see it yet – until Almeida came along.